 The lessor guarantees proper reservation and contractual fulfilment of the agreement.
 The liability of the lessor is excluded to the extent permitted by law.
 Liability is excluded especially for acts and omissions on the part of the lessee (including housemates and guests), unforeseeable or unavoidable omissions by third parties, force majeure or events which the lessor, key holder, agent or other persons called upon by the lessor could not foresee or avoid despite all due care.
 Descriptions of infrastructure or tourism-related facilities, such as sports facilities, swimming pools, tennis courts, public transportation, mountain railways, ski slopes, store opening hours, etc. are intended for information only and are not binding upon the lessor under any legal title.

-Data protection
+Data protection*

 The lessor is subject to the data protection laws of Switzerland and shall process the data in accordance with these regulations.
 The lessor shall process the data provided to him in accordance with the statutory requirements (or, if necessary, have it processed by a third party) and, to the extent necessary, communicate such data to the key holder, etc. to ensure that the agreement can be properly fulfilled.
 Based on the local laws, the lessor and/or the key holder may be obligated to register the lessee and his housemates with the local authorities.
 To protect legitimate interests or in the event that a criminal act is suspected the lessor reserves the right to disclose the lessee’s data and/or those of his housemates and guests to the responsible authorities or request third parties to enforce his rights.